Roderick L. Bremby

-During his first four years at the Department of Social Services, Commissioner Bremby has directed initiatives in such areas as health care program restructuring, modernization of technology and business processes for improved client service delivery, and implementation of budget and legislative program changes.
+During his first five years at the Department of Social Services, Commissioner Bremby has directed initiatives in such areas as health care program restructuring and service innovation, modernization of technology and business processes for improved client service delivery, and implementation of significant budgetary and legislative program changes.
 The Commissioner has worked with the Governor’s Office, Office of Policy and Management and Department of Administrative Services’ Bureau of Enterprise Systems and Technology to modernize the agency’s technology and service infrastructure during a time of increased applications and program enrollment.